ludwig-ai/ludwig-docs/docs/user_guide/visualizations.md

 The visualization creates an interactive HTML page visualizing all the results from the hyperparameter optimization at once using a parallel coordinate plot.

+!!!
+Note
+    This plot is only created if there is more than one parameter in the hyperopt parameter space.

 ![Hiplot hyperopt plot](../images/hyperopt_hiplot.jpeg "Hiplot hyperopt plot")